EnzoR90/Enzo_Portfolios_Repository/HumanRightsIndexHW34.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-As part of my storyline, I dissected further the data presented above first on the top 10 countries with the highest HRI as of 2022.
+As part of my storyline, I dissected further the data presented above on the top 10 countries with the highest HRI as of 2022.
 For this part of my visualization, I wanted to assess whether these countries have consistently been high in their HRI or otherwise.
 To effectively show this, I decided to go back 10 years which I believe can sufficiently provide the trend, or lack thereof, I was looking for.
 The visualization design I chose here is the bar chart race with timeline using flourish because the trend is better presented through time.
 Presenting the trend this way provides nuance assessment of the countries' HRI, historically speaking, some countries may start at the bottom and end up at the top or vise-versa.
 The color I chose here is the green palette since I wanted to emphasize that these countries have good human rights, intuitively this alludes positivity.
 For clarity, I deliberately shown the country and graph numbers.
 For the title, I decided to make it playful wherein the audience will also think for the answer which can be found in the visualization.

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/15078514"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I decided to do the exact design for the top 10 countries with the lowest HRI as of 2022 for continuity and cohesiveness.
 One point to emphasize here is the color palette I chose which is black and gray for the graph and red for the labels.
 I decided to go with these colors since I wanted to underscore the negative information being shown here.
 I also wanted to give the audience the lack of a positive emotion which is my way of infinitisimally capturing the plight of the people who suffers from the lack of Human Rights.
 A glaring assessment of this visualization is on the trend which started with a wide gap from the highest two for the first eight years and dramatically spread on the last three years.
 It is also worthy to mention the changes in the HRI for these countries which significantly changed from the 2012 to 2022.